Case study #1: English-language website for Bodegas Tierra Savia

 Job, Man of Sorrows, by Samuel de Roa

-Samuel de Roa had already created an English-language version of a book he had first written in Spanish when he approached me with his request: could I check the language?
+Samuel de Roa had already created an English-language version of a book he had first written in Spanish.
+That's when he approached me: could I check the language?

-Job, Man of Sorrows was a fascinating journey into editing and polishing language to most effectively reach its enthusiastic audience.
-The delicate nature of Biblical translation and of citing diverse existing interpretations made for careful, reflective edits.
+Job, Man of Sorrows was a fascinating journey.
+Along the way, I polished the English text he had drafted in order to more effectively reach its target audience.
+The delicate nature of Biblical translation - including citing diverse interpretations - made for careful, reflective edits.

 Text partially available for free here.

-Luisa Grajalva found me through a professional translation association with a literary commission: her own collection of short stories.
+Author Luisa Grajalva found me through a professional translation association for a literary commission.
+She wanted me to translate her own collection of short stories.